MaaAssistantArknights/maa-cli/README-EN.md

 [tasks.variants.params.stage]
-default = "1-7" # default value of stage, optional (if not given, user can input empty value to re-prompt) description = "a stage to fight" # description of the input, optional
+default = "1-7" # default value of stage, optional (if not given, user can input empty value to re-prompt) description = "a stage to fight" # description of the input, optional [tasks.variants.params.medicine]
+# dependency of parameters, the key is the name of parameter, the value is the expected value of dependency parameter
+# when set, the parameter will be required to input only if all dependency parameters are satisfied
+deps = { stage = "1-7" }
+default = 1000
+description = "medicine to use"
 ```

 For `Input` type, a prompt will be shown to ask user to input a value.
 If the default value is given, it will be used if user input empty value, otherwise it will re-prompt.
-For `Select` type, a prompt will be shown to ask user to select a value from alternatives (by index).
-If user input is not a valid index, it will re-prompt.
-To promote and input can be disabled by `--batch` option, which is useful for running tasks in Schedule.
+For `Select` type, a prompt will be shown to ask user to input a index or custom value (if `allow_custom` is `true`).
+If the default index is given, it will be used if user input empty value, otherwise it will re-prompt.

+`--batch` option can be used to run tasks in batch mode, which will use default value for all inputs and panic if no default value is given.

 ### `MaaCore` related configurations